--i, --input-file File containing a newline separated list of SOLite3 databases to be pro-

-Input/Output Options:

--h, --help Show help options

--q, --quiet Decrease verbosity to error messages only or suppress terminal outputs at all if 'log-file' is passed

---silent Same as '-quiet'

--d, --debug Increase verbosity to debug level

--l, --log-file Print log messages to a file

--o, --output-dir Output directory.
-Create the directory if it does not exist [default:"."]

--p, --prefix Prefix output files [default:"out"]

--I, --in-place Merge all databases with the first one of the list, instead of creating a new file

-SQLite3 Options:

--c, --cache-size Set SQLite3 cache size in KiB [default:"200000"]

-Clustering Options:

--e, --epsilon DBSCAN: Maximum distance between two alignments inside a cluster

-[default:"300"]

--m, --min-pts DBSCAN: Minimum number of points required to form a dense region

-[default:"10"]
+-i,input-file t-file File containing a newline separated list of SQLite3 databases to be pro- cessed.
+This option is not mandatory if one or more SQLite3 databases are passed as argument.
+If 'input-file' and arguments are set concomitantly, then the union of all files is used Input/Outpu ut Options: -h,help Show help options -q,quiet Decrease verbosity to error messages only or suppress terminal outputs at all if 'log-file' is passed silent Same as '-quiet' -d,debug Increase verbosity to debug level -l,log-file Print log messages to a file Print log messages to a file -o,output-dir Output directory.
+Create the directory if it does not exist [default:"."] -p,prefix Prefix output files [default:"out"] -I,in-place Merge all databases with the first one of the list, instead of creating a new file SQLite3 Op tions: -c,cache-size Set SQLite3 cache size in KiB [default:"200000"] Clustering (Options: -e,epsilon DBSCAN: Maximum distance between two alignments inside a cluster [default:"300"] -m,min-pts DBSCAN: Minimum number of points required to form a dense region [default:"10"]